kneitzel/JavaMavenApp/documentation/en/ImageCreation.md

         </profile>
 ```

-- The profile has an ID: Image.
-This allows the profile to be selected using -PImage.
+- The profile has an ID: image.
+This allows the profile to be selected using -Pimage.
-- Additionally, the profile can be selected using a define: -DImage
+- Additionally, the profile can be selected using a define: -Dimage
 - The profile itself then contains plugins.

 ### maven-dependency-plugin